DigitalSlideArchive/DSA-WSI-DeID/docs/CUSTOMIZING.rst

 There are several ways to customize the installation of WSI DeID to change its behavior to better match your desired workflow and use case.

-See the files ``devops/wsi_deid/docker-compose.example.local.yml`` and ``devops/wsi_deid/girder.local.conf`` for comments about many of these options.
-Broadly, the options in ``devops/wsi_deid/docker-compose.example.local.yml`` change the deployment environment, such as directories that are used and available memory.
-The options in ``devops/wsi_deid/girder.local.conf`` change the run-time behavior, such as how label and macro images are redacted.
+See the files following files for examples and additional comments about configuration options:

+* ``devops/wsi_deid/docker-compose.example.local.yml``: change the deployment environment, such as directories that are used and available memory. `View entire example docker-compose file <https://github.com/DigitalSlideArchive/DSA-WSI-DeID/blob/master/devops/wsi_deid/docker-compose.example.local.yml>`_.
+* ``devops/wsi_deid/girder.local.conf``: change the run-time behavior, such as how label and macro images are redacted. `View entire example girder config file <https://github.com/DigitalSlideArchive/DSA-WSI-DeID/blob/master/devops/wsi_deid/girder.local.conf>`_.

 When modifying ``devops/wsi_deid/girder.local.conf``, you'll also need to enable using the custom file by uncommenting a few lines as described in ``devops/wsi_deid/docker-compose.example.local.yml``.